MicroEJ/docs/SDKUserGuide/install.rst

    Update available

-- Check the update you want to install.
+- Check the version you want to install.
 Then click on the :guilabel:`Next` button.
 - Review and confirm the updates.
 Then click on the :guilabel:`Next` button.

 .. figure:: images/installation_process/review_update.png